ivanoats/code-301/chapter1-persistence/chapter1-persistence.md

 # Persistence

 It would be frustrating and disappointing if all your data kept disappearing!

 Web applications need a way to store data.
 This process is also called persistence.

 Persistence is typically on the server, but can also be in the browser.

 ---
 # What is a Database?

 A database is an organized collection of data.

-Database Management Systems (DBMS) have a wide variety of internal architectures, but typically they are composed of tables of data.
+Database Management Systems (DBMS) have a wide variety of internal architectures, but typically they are composed of **tables** of data.

 Another rapidly growing alternative are documents.

 We will stick to table based databases because they are still the most common.

+---
 ## Database Tables

 A table has columns and rows, like this: